-- We will claim certificates once the quality assurance processes is successfully completed using the standard procedures. - After certification, the assessment and internal verification records will be kept along with any extra RPL records for three years.
+- School will claim certificates once the quality assurance process is successfully completed using the standard procedures. - After certification, the assessment and internal verification records will be kept along with any extra RPL records for three years.

-Complaints
+Section 7 Complaints

-Any complaint about the implementation of this policy should be made in accordance with the school's complaints policy which can be obtained from school or found on the school's website.
+Any complaint about the implementation of this policy must be made in accordance with the school's complaints policy which can be obtained from school or found on the school's website.

-The school will pursue any query or complaint and provide a response and / or take appropriate steps to resolve any issue raised, at the earliest opportunity in line with the procedures outlined in the school's Complaints policy.
+The school will pursue any query or complaint and provide a response and/or take appropriate steps to resolve any issue raised at the earliest opportunity in line with the procedures outlined in the school's Complaints Policy.